wahlstedtw/ADAM/README.md

-# AD Account Automation Tool
+# Active Directory Account Management [ADAM] (AMS is old name)

-This tool was created to automate the lifecycle of a Microsoft active directory account.
+This tool was created to automate the life cycle of a Microsoft active directory account.
 Written in powershell it has functions such as Create, Update and Delete.
 It takes a csv as input and is meant to be run as a scheduled task.

 Synopsis:

 	Create
 		Will create the user account, set mailbox properties, set random password, set distribution  group, OU and Custom attributes for PWM.
 For 365 users it will assign them a license as well.
 	Update
 		Changes the users, Email, first name, last name, middle initial, display name, username.
 Then emails the user.
 	Notify
 		Removes user from all groups and stores those groups in the notes property of the user then emails the user.
 	Disable
 		Disables the user account, moves them to pending removals and emails the user.
 	Delete